MichaelR432/more-work-now-less-work-later/README.md

   ## Description

-  An terminal base application to generate a professional ReadME
+  An terminal base application to generate a professional ReadME.

   ## Installation